deepfence/.github/profile/readme.md

 - [FlowMeter](https://github.com/deepfence/FlowMeter) - ⭐ ⭐ Use ML to classify flows and packets as benign or malicious. ⭐ ⭐ <br>
 - [YaraHunter](https://github.com/deepfence/YaraHunter) - 🔍🔍 Malware scanner for cloud-native, as part of CI/CD and at Runtime 🔍🔍 <br>

-## Speed Up Your Developer Security Experience with Our Docker extension
+## Speed Up Your Developer Security Experience with Our Docker extensions

 - [SecretScanner](https://github.com/deepfence/secretscanner-docker-extension) - Find secrets and passwords in container images and file systems via Docker extension
 - [YaraHunter](https://github.com/deepfence/yarahunter-docker-extension) - Malware scanner for cloud-native, as part of CI/CD and at Runtime via Docker extension